 Setting & Lifestyle

-Fort Rucker is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in Fort Rucker enrolled in college, Fort Rucker has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, Fort Rucker is a college town.
+There are a lot of students in Fort Rucker attending college, and as a result Fort Rucker provides a number of services, amenities and opportunities geared to the needs and activities of students.

 For a small town, there is also a high proportion of single, often educated, people living in Fort Rucker.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Fort Rucker.